-- Pump location: Lowering the pump suction in relation to the tank will increase NPSHa - Pump suction piping: Minimising suction pipeline head loss will increase NPSHa.
+Pump Location: Lowering the

+pump suction in relation to the tank will increase NPSHa.

+♦ Pump Suction Piping: Minimizing suction pipeline head loss will increase NPSHa.
 This head loss will be a factor of pipe size, pipe roughness and any components installed in the pipeline.
 In addition, as flow increases through the suction pipeline, head loss will increase, effectively reducing the NPSHa.
-For most pumps, NPSHr will increase with flow rate - Fluid properties: Fluid properties such as vapour pressure, density and viscosity vary with temperature.
-The net effect of a change in fluid temperature on NPSHa should be evaluated - Supply tank: An increase in supply tank pressure, elevation or liquid level will 26 FLUID HANDLING November/December 2014 PUMPS increase the NPSHa Atmospheric pressure: Changes in atmospheric pressure can affect the NPSHa.
+For most pumps, NPSHr will increase with flow rate.

+- Fluid Properties: Fluid properties such as vapor pressure, density, and viscosity vary with temperature.
+The net effect of a change in fluid temperature on NPSHa should be evaluated. - Supply Tank: An increase in supply tank pressure, elevation or liquid level will increase the NPSHa. - Atmospheric Pressure: Changes in atmospheric pressure can affect the NPSHa.

+Viscosity corrections

-Viscosity corrections: Most published pump curves reflect the performance of the pump with water as the operating fluid.
+Most published pump curves reflect the performance of the pump with water as the operating fluid.
 A more viscous fluid will lead to an increase in required power and a reduction in flow rate, head, and efficiency.
 Pump performance should be corrected for viscosity to obtain the most accurate representation of operation.

+Pump affinity rules

-Pump affinity rules: Affinity rules predict pump performance in response to changes in impeller speed or diameter.
+Affinity rules predict pump performance in response to changes in impeller speed or diameter.
 For example, when a pump's rotational speed is changed, the head, capacity, and power for a point on the pump curve will vary according to the pump affinity rules.

 Trimming an impeller will change the vane angle, thickness and impeller clearance.
 Although these changes will impact pump performance, they are not accounted for by the affinity rules.
 Therefore, the affinity rules should be used only for small changes in impeller diameters, as increased inaccuracies may occur with larger changes.
 Interpolation between two known impeller diameters on the pump curve typically provides more accurate results.

+Pump power calculations

-Pump power calculations: Pump ۲ horsepower can be used to appropriately size a motor for the pump and calculate operating costs based on pump and motor efficiencies.
-Positive displacement pumps A positive displacement pump differs from a centrifugal pump in that it moves fluid by trapping a fixed volume in a cavity and then forcing it out into the discharge pipe.
-Liquid flows into the pump as the cavity on the suction side expands, and it flows out as the cavity collapses.
-This maintains a constant volume through each cycle of operation.
-The two main categories of positive displacement pumps - reciprocating and rotary
+Pump horsepower can be used to appropriately size a motor for the pump and calculate operating costs based on pump and motor efficiencies.
+A positive displacement pump differs from a centrifugal pump in that it moves fluid by trapping a fixed volume in a cavity and then forcing it out into the discharge pipe.
+Liquid flows into the pump as the cavity on the suction side expands, and it flows out as the cavity collapses, maintaining a constant volume through each cycle of operation.

-Cross section of a standard centrifugal pump

-- add this energy in a periodic, rather than continuous, fashion.
-Reciprocating pumps use reciprocal motion such as pistons or diaphragms to directly displace fluid, while rotary pumps employ a variety of designs including peristaltic, screw and gear pumps to displace fluid through the application of rotary motion.
+The two main categories of positive displacement pumps, reciprocating and rotary, add this energy in a periodic, rather than continuous, fashion.
+Reciprocating pumps use reciprocal motion such as pistons or diaphragms to directly displace fluid, while rotary pumps employ a variety of designs including peristaltic, screw, and gear pumps to displace fluid through the application of rotary motion.

-$(\mathbf{0})$

-Positive displacement pump
+Positive displacement pump applications

-applications: The fact that positive displacement pumps add energy by direct force on a fluid makes them a suitable choice for certain applications.
-They impart little shear force to the fluid, making them suitable for fluids with high-viscosity and low-shear requirements, as well as for fragile solids.
-By directly moving a volume of fluid, they can meet high-pressure/low-flow, and precise fluid delivery requirements, as well as offer efficient pumping of two-phase fluids.
+The fact that positive displacement pumps add energy by direct force on a fluid makes them a suitable choice for certain applications.
+They impart little shear force to the fluid, making them suitable for fluids with high viscosity and low-shear requirements, as well as for fragile solids.
+By directly moving a volume of fluid, they can meet high pressure, lowflow, and precise fluid delivery requirements, as well as offer efficient pumping of two-phase fluids.

-Positive displacement pump curve:
+Positive displacement pump curve